 No informed consent, whether oral or written, may include any exculpatory language through which the participant or the representative is made to waive or appear to waive any of the participant's legal rights, or releases or appears to release the investigator, the sponsor, the institution or its agents from liability for negligence.

-Researchers must use Marywood University's consent, parental consent and assent templates when developing their forms.
+Investigators must use Marywood University's consent, parental permission and assent templates when developing their forms.
 This ensures that all required elements and language are included.
 Forms may be found on the Forms & Instructions web page.
 Forms should not appear on any type of letterhead to ensure that there is no undue influence to participate.

 There are two procedures, which may be used to obtain informed consent: